bkbilly/dbus_notification/README.md

  * Send notifications with custom titles, messages, and images
  * Include clickable buttons for user interaction
+ * Control notification urgency, timeout, and sound
+ * Replace an active notification using its ID.
+ * Close a specific notification by its ID.
+ * Clear all notifications sent by the application.
+ * Receive callbacks when a notification is closed by the user, client, or timeout.
- * Control notification urgency, timeout, and sound **Note:** Some features might have limited support depending on your desktop environment.
+**Note:** Some features might have limited support depending on your desktop environment.